odoo/odoo-ls/README.md

 ## Contributing

-Do not hesitate to create issues or to open a discussion would you have any problem or remark about the projects
+Do not hesitate to create [issues](https://github.com/odoo/odoo-ls/issues) or to open a [discussion](https://github.com/odoo/odoo-ls/discussions) would you have any problem or remark about the projects.
+Do not hesitate to browse the [wiki](https://github.com/odoo/odoo-ls/wiki) too.

 ## License